 - Identify the c-level executives.
 Obviously you’ll want to know their names, job titles and contact details.
 But also try to understand a little bit about their current and prior work, maybe connect with them on social media. (aka LinkedIn).

 - Additionally review the profiles for key stake holders in the specific project being delivered.

 - Does the customer prefer any specific cloud providers / services?

 - Are there any openly stated technology preferences?

 - Are IT services delivered by inhouse or 3rd party providers?
-(Assuming you are representing a provider, identify other 3rd parties that might be involved.)
+(Assuming you are representing a Microsoft Partner, identify other 3rd parties that might be involved.)

 Request for Proposal (RFP)

 - Often you will be responding to an RFP.
 These can be weighty documents that will contain much information about why the system is needed, who the key stake holders are and more.